alice-i-cecile/rust-variadics-background/src/introduction.md

 If this world was particularly utopian, we could automatically convert lists of arguments into an unnamed type that implements `IntoIterator`, and our ✨elegant✨ code from above would Just Work when users try to pass it multiple arguments of the same type.

+## Variadic tuples

+Tuples are great: simple, heterogenously typed collections of elements with a fixed length.
+But what if we wanted tuples of *arbitrary* length?

+Your first reaction might be "that's what vectors are for!".
+But in Rust, iterators must be **homogenously typed**: [we cannot have](https://beachape.com/blog/2016/10/23/rust-hlists-heterogenously-typed-list/) a vector that contains both `f32` and `i32`, even if all we want to do is print their values.

+TODO: add compelling simple example here.

 ## Variadic generics

 Variadic functions seem cool, but you remember that Rust really loves moving complex logic into the type system.